acronis/go-authkit/README.md

 `JWTParser` is used to parse and validate JWT tokens.
 It can be constructed with the `NewJWTParser` right from the YAML/JSON configuration or with the specific `jwt.NewParser()`/`jwt.NewCachingParser()` functions (both of them are used in the `NewJWTParser()` under the hood depending on the configuration).
-`jwt.CachingParser` uses LRU in-memory cache for the JWT claims (`jwt.Claims`) to avoid parsing and validating the same token multiple times that can be useful when JWT tokens are large and the service gets a lot of requests from the same client.
+`jwt.CachingParser` uses LRU in-memory cache for the JWT claims to avoid parsing and validating the same token multiple times that can be useful when JWT tokens are large and the service gets a lot of requests from the same client.
 `NewJWTParser()` uses `jwks.CachingClient` for fetching and caching JWKS (JSON Web Key Set) that is used for verifying JWT tokens.
 This client performs <issuer_url>/.well-known/openid-configuration request to get the JWKS URL ("jwks_uri" field) and fetches JWKS from there.
 Issuer should be presented in the trusted list, otherwise the middleware will return HTTP response with 401 status code and log a corresponding error message.